 Carpal hyperextension is caused by damage to these ligaments that stabilize the carpus.
 In a mild case of carpal hyperextension, the ligaments may only be stretched or strained; in a severe case, the ligaments may be completely torn.
-A lack of carpal stability leads the carpus to sag towards the ground, or become hyperextended, when the cat is bearing weight.
+A lack of carpal stability leads the carpus to sag towards the ground, or become hyperextended, when the dog is bearing weight.

 What causes carpal hyperextension?

 There are several potential causes of carpal hyperextension in dogs.

 In young dogs (usually less than 4 months of age), carpal hyperextension may be caused by a developmental abnormality.
 These dogs lack normal strength in the ligaments surrounding the carpus.
 Developmental factors that may cause carpal hyperextension include inadequate nutrition combined with rapid growth, or prolonged wearing of a cast or bandage.
 In some cases, however, no underlying cause can be identified.
 It is most often seen in large breed puppies.
 Both front legs, and possibly the hind legs, are typically affected.

 Trauma is a common cause of carpal hyperextension in dogs.
 When a dog falls and lands primarily on his front legs, the force of landing can cause the carpus to bend more than usual, tearing the ligaments that stabilize this joint.
 Once these ligaments are torn, stability is lost.

 "Trauma is a common cause of carpal hyperextension in dogs."